lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * CoAP also obeys to the client/server paradigm and the compression rate can be different if the request is issued from an LPWAN node or from an non LPWAN device.
-For instance a Device (Dev) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP client will certainly send a larger token to the Thing.
+For instance a Device (Dev) aware of LPWAN constraints can generate a 1 byte token, but a regular CoAP client will certainly send a larger token to the Device.
 SCHC compression will not modify the values to offer a better compression rate.
 Nevertheless a proxy placed before the compressor may change some field values to offer a better compression rate and maintain the necessary context for interoperability with existing CoAP implementations.